Masum-ipv/ERS/README.md

 #### How to view RabbitMQ data

-- User `RabbitMQ` as a queue viewer client
+- `RabbitMQ` as a queue viewer client
 - Connect to the queue using the following credentials:
     - URL: `http://localhost:15672`
     - Username: `username`